andrew/ultimate-awesome/README.md

 - [awesome-mcp-lists](https://github.com/collabnix/awesome-mcp-lists) - A Curated List of MCP Servers, Clients and Toolkits.
 - [awesome-z-machine](https://github.com/cschweda/awesome-z-machine) - The Z-machine is a virtual machine that was developed by Joel Berez and Marc Blank in 1979 and used by Infocom for its text adventure games.
 Infocom compiled game code to files containing Z-machine instructions (called story files or Z-code files) and could therefore port its text adventures to a new platform simply by writing a Z-machine implementation for that platform.
 With the large number of incompatible home computer systems in use at the time, this was an important advantage over using native code or developing a compiler for each system.
 This tiny archive attempts to collect key z-machine documents.
 - [awesome-eit](https://github.com/eitcom/awesome-eit) - Awesome EIT (Electrical Impedance Tomography) libraries and applications.
+- [awesome-conversational-agents](https://github.com/emrecanacikgoz/awesome-conversational-agents) - Awesome paper lists for "A Desideratum for Conversational Agents: Capabilities, Challenges, and Future Directions"".
 - [awesome-architecture](https://github.com/fabianmagrini/awesome-architecture) - A curated list of resources on software architecture in the Agile and Cloud era.
 - [awesome-hexo-themes](https://github.com/FoxerLee/awesome-hexo-themes) - A list of awesome hexo themes.
 - [awesome-german](https://github.com/Frederick-S/awesome-german) - A curated list of awesome German language resources.